 Check your portal regularly to confirm changes and payment status.

-How Long Does It Take for NAFAS Banking Changes to Reflect?
+How Long Does It Take for NSFAS Banking Changes to Reflect?

 Updates usually take 5–7 working days to process.